 Doctors have the highest rate of health insurance coverage while construction workers have the lowest rate

 Topping the list of professions with low populations of uninsured professionals are physicians and surgeons.
 According to our study, there are only 13,443 people in these professions without health insurance compared to 1,017,472 with coverage.
-On the other end of the spectrum, construction laborers — who are likely to not have the option of purchasing health insurance through their employer — are the profession with the lowest instance of health insurance in the country.
-According to our study, there are over 800,000 people with this profession that don't have health insurance.
+On the other end of the spectrum, construction laborers — who are likely to not have the option of purchasing health insurance through their employer — are the professions with the lowest instance of health insurance in the country.
+According to our study, there are over 800,000 people in this profession who don't have health insurance.

 Health insurance coverage by age: Young people are the least insured segment of the populace

 We found that the percentage of people with health insurance increases as you look at older age bands.
 Young adults who can no longer be on their parents' health insurance policy are the least likely age segment to have health insurance coverage.
-This population of Americans are 15% less likely to have health coverage than those who are automatically eligible for Medicare (age 65+).
+This population is 15% less likely to have health coverage than those who are automatically eligible for Medicare (age 65+).